- 1

 Summary

-Linux Kernel 7.0 is a significant milestone that brings:
+Linux Kernel 7.0 is a significant milestone bringing:

-- Rust is now Stable — elevating kernel security for the long term
+- Rust is Stable — elevating long-term Kernel security

-- Post-Quantum Signatures — preparing for future security threats
+- Post-Quantum Signatures — preparing for future threats

-- Btrfs Direct I/O — improved performance for database workloads
+- Btrfs Direct I/O — enhanced performance for Database Workloads

-For Thai organizations using Linux as their foundation, the action items right now are: track the LTS roadmap of your distribution, plan systematic kernel updates, and test compatibility with critical applications before upgrading in production.
+For Thai organizations using Linux as their foundation, the key actions now are: follow the LTS plan of your Distribution, plan Kernel updates systematically, and test compatibility with critical applications before upgrading.